 Iwate Prefecture has many volcanoes in the Ou Mountains, including Mt.
 Iwate, Mt.
 Hachimantai, Mt.
 Yakeishi, and Mt.
 Kurikoma, and there are many hot springs in the surrounding area

-There are a variety of hot springs, including hidden hot springs deep in the mountains far from civilization that are closed off when snow accumulates, and famous hot springs close to town where families can enjoy a relaxing bath, and many of them are ranked highly in online hot spring popularity rankings
+There are a variety of hot springs, including hidden hot springs deep in the mountains, which are closed off when snow accumulates, and famous hot springs close to town where families can enjoy a relaxing bath, and many of them are ranked highly in online hot spring popularity rankings

 Here we will introduce some of these hot springs that boast unique spring water qualities that are a little different from those found elsewhere